murisi/L2/README.md

 * Let `g` be `f`'s signature.
 * Let `h1, h2, ..., hN` be the signatures corresponding to `a1, a2, ..., aN`.
 * Then g = `(continuation (h1 h2 ... hN))`.
-### Constrain
-A constrain expression is provided to enable the programmer to directly constrain the signature of the contained expression.
-(Naturally, if the specified signature contains no variable fragments, then you are essentially fixing an expression's signature.)
-This is why the following constraints are generated for a constrain expression `(constrain b f)`:
-* Let `g` be the expression's signature.
-* Let `i` be the signature obtained from evaluating `f`.
-* Let `h` be `b`'s signature.
-* Then `g = i = h`.
 ### Meta
 For a meta expression, we want to capture the intuition that the meta-expression is indistinguishable from its expansion, and therefore that their signatures are the same.
 Hence for a meta expression `(f0 f1 f2 ... fN)`, the following constraints are generated:
 * Let `g` be the expression's signature.